-Candidates for a Concordia University Texas degree or the Lutheran Teacher's Diploma must be registered for the appropriate Graduation Course during the final term in which the work is to be completed and the diploma is to be awarded.
+Candidates for a Concordia University Texas degree or certificate must be registered for the appropriate Graduation Course during the final term in which the work is to be completed and the diploma is to be awarded.
 Registration for the graduation courses will be available during the registration periods as published in the Academic Calendar.
 All students completing their studies must register for graduation regardless of their intent to attend the commencement service.
 If a student does not register for graduation, their record will not be flagged for graduation processing and the student will not be certified to graduate in that term.

-Graduation Application Extension eligible to graduate.
+If the student does not complete the work in the semester in which graduation registration took place, the student must re-register for commencement/graduation in the next term the student is eligible to graduate.
 A student will only be charged the graduation fee one time per degree or certificate.

-If the student does not complete the work in the semester in which graduation registration took place, the student must re-register for commencement/graduation in the next term the student is